This review is sponsored by Sellfy. We do not allow our advertisers to influence the rankings, however.

 |Platform||Performance||Load Time||Mobile Speed||Desktop Speed||Avg SEO Traffic|

 Sellfy’s platform is clearly optimized for page load time, which is a crucial part of the user experience.
 Sellfy websites load nearly 2x faster than the average.
 Why is that a good thing?
 Internet users don’t want to wait to get the information they’re looking for.
-Google research from 2017 shows that when page load time goes from one to three seconds, the probability of a bounce increases by 32%.
+Google research shows that when page load time goes from one to three seconds, the probability of a bounce increases by 32%.

 Mobile Site Speed